Live From EuropeSaturday, July 4

 Studie: Zahl der Geflüchteten in Deutschland geht erstmals seit 2013 zurück Die Zahl der Menschen, die nach Europa fliehen, ist zwar nahezu konstant.
 Doch immer weniger davon landen am Ende in Deutschland.
 Andere verschwinden aus der Statistik.

-handelsblatt · about 3 hours ago
+handelsblatt · 15 days ago

 Live From Europe